SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_basics.rst

 development of Selenium-IDE and Selenium-RC, more people are using these tools rather than Selenium-Core.
 At the time of writing (April 09) it is still available and may be convenient for some.
-However, the Selenium community is encouraging the use Selenium-IDE and RC and discouraging the use of Selenium-Core.
+However, the Selenium community is encouraging the use of Selenium-IDE and RC and discouraging the use of Selenium-Core.
 Support for Selenium-Core is becoming less available and it may even be deprecated in a future release.